Kenya - Country Commercial Guide

 The U.S. Chamber of Commerce (U.S. Africa Business Center) - Key priorities include working with the U.S. and Eastern and Southern African governments and regional bodies to develop trade agreements, encouraging policies that foster innovation and the growth of the digital economy, and promoting greater U.S. business and investment linkages in these critical markets.

-American Chamber of Commerce Kenya (AmCham) - AmCham is the principal business member organization representing the American Private Sector ecosystem in Kenya.
+American Chamber of Commerce Kenya (AmCham) - AmCham is the principal business member organization representing the American private sector ecosystem in Kenya.
 Its mandate is to promote trade and investment between Kenya and the United States.

 Corporate Council on Africa (CCA) - The Corporate Council on Africa (CCA) is a leading U.S. business association focused solely on connecting business interests in Africa.

-Kenya Association of Manufacturers (KAM) - Established in 1959 as a private sector body, KAM has evolved into a prominent business association that unites industrialists and offers a common voice for businesses in manufacturing.
+Kenya Association of Manufacturers (KAM) - Established in 1959 as a private sector body, KAM evolved into a prominent business association that unites industrialists and offers a common voice for businesses in manufacturing.

 Organization of Women in Trade (OWIT International) - Launched in April 2001, OWIT-Nairobi, OWIT International’s first chapter in Africa, is a forum for networking, education, information dissemination, professional growth, and leadership.
 Sectors of focus include: (1) manufacturing and energy; (2) retail and trade; (3) services; (4) agriculture; and (5) technology and innovation.